 Fostering a long term partnership

 Empire Engineering was the stand out choice for JGC because of our combined collective experience, use of technology and similar values.
-Alan led a process that included automated design and analysis in SESAM, and his experience with jacket costing, covering fabrication, T&I etc proved incredibly valuable for the team at JGC.
+Our engineer led a process that included automated design and analysis in SESAM, and his experience with jacket costing, covering fabrication, T&I etc proved incredibly valuable for the team at JGC.

 The Empire team drew on our considerable experience from European projects to benefit Offshore Wind Farm in Japan when JGC delivering an engineering products for offshore wind farm in Japan.

-Alan also successfully took on further responsibility, providing a non-linear time domain analysis of breaking wave loads to back-up the calculations of their Dynamic Amplification Factors (DAFs) from academic papers.
+We also successfully took on further responsibility, providing a non-linear time domain analysis of breaking wave loads to back-up the calculations of their Dynamic Amplification Factors (DAFs) from academic papers.

 example of DAF overestimation